commsor/titanoboa/README.md

 Titanoboa is **designed for both java & clojure developers** and we are striving to make it **[usable even for java developers with no prior clojure knowledge](#-developing-custom-workflow-steps-in-java)**.

 ## Predefined Steps
-Though it is easy to rapidly develop new workflow steps directly from GUI, there is a number of ready-made steps and tasklets in [this repository](https://github.com/mikub/titanoboa-tasklets).
+Though it is easy to rapidly develop new workflow steps directly from GUI (as shown in our [demo](https://www.titanoboa.io/demo.html)), there is a number of ready-made steps and tasklets in [this repository](https://github.com/mikub/titanoboa-tasklets).
 Some of the steps included are:
 - AWS (EC2, S3, SNS, SQS, SES)
 - Http Client